nathanaltice/CMPM-120-Godot-Project-Repository/class_examples/04_bouncy_shapes/README.md

 ## UI Sliders

-Apart from setting the minium width and height, the UI slider and option dropdown are default.
+Apart from setting the minimum width and height, the UI slider and option dropdown are default.
 The value for each is captured in `game.gd`.

 ```gd
 bounciness_slider.value # the current value of the slider